 Unfortunately, it was also located in a flood zone that didn’t comply with code.
 After discussions with their architect, Mark Goodwin of Beinfield Architecture, their first thought was to lift the house out of the floodplain, get it up to code with FEMA regulations, and make improvements from top to bottom.
 After further inspection, they found many things on the interior needed attention to bring it up to standards, so the decision was made to raze the old house and build a new one.

+But despite some initial difficulties, everyone involved knew there was an opportunity to create something truly special thanks to the ability to build so close to the water.
 Located on Long Island Sound, the Stevens’ new property juts out over the ocean.
 “In the house, you really feel like you’re on a boat, as if you’re on top of the water,” Kerry Stevens said.

 To help realize that “edgier” vision, Goodwin selected the Marvin Modern product line for its clean lines, narrow profiles, and large expanses of glass.
 More specifically, Goodwin opted for Modern Casement Push Out windows (available in heights up to 9 feet and widths up to 3 feet) and Multi-Slide doors (available in panel heights up to 12 feet and widths up to 6 feet with over 30 configurations available).